Celebrating 100 years of Edgware

 Local collective, Adrienne Lau, Daniella Levene, and Leila Taheri won the LFA competition ‘More Edgware, Less Anywhere’ with ‘Let’s Meet on the Edge’: a new public realm installation in Edgware that tests ideas for re-greening the town centre.
 Their interventions – Creating a Buzz at Edgware Station, Planting Life at Garden City, and Breaking Bread at Bakery Path – aim to excite, enliven, and remind us of our commonality with nature and each other.

-Watch this space for more information about the Community Festival they have planned.
-The London Festival of Architecture is coming to the whole borough for the first time this year and there is lots going on in Edgware including talks planned in Edgware Library exploring architecture connected to the northern line.
-To find out more visit The London Festival of Architecture | 1 – 30 June 2022 |
+The London Festival of Architecture was brought to the whole borough for the first time this year and lots went on in Edgware including talks planned in Edgware Library exploring architecture connected to the northern line.
+To find out more visit The London Festival of Architecture.

 Events Programme